cloudquery/docs/docs/developers/cq-gen.md

 				Type:        schema.TypeString,
                 		Resolver:    client.ResolveAWSRegion,
 			},
-            ... # shortned for sake for readability
+            ... # shortened for sake for readability
 ```

-As you can see above the function defenition, cq-gen, added a `//go:generate` command to help regenerate easily with `go generate`.
+As you can see above the function definition, cq-gen, added a `//go:generate` command to help regenerate easily with `go generate`.

 ## Flags